ray999/gag/README.md

 ### Recent Fixes

+- Added timeouts and fallback loading for `DogInventoryGui` in `DogInteractionGui`, avoiding infinite yields when the UI is missing.
+- Improved `AssetLoader` warnings to hint when assets are private or inaccessible.
 - Guard against missing adoption center UI to prevent nil `DogList` errors when assets fail to load.
 - Gracefully handle unauthorized asset loads by returning failure status and avoiding infinite waits on clients.
 - Fixed `CompleteDogRequest` invocation in `DogInteractionGui` to prevent nil reference errors.